 With its 5 receptions and 4 bedrooms, Bella Vista is perfect for raising a family, but also ideal for those looking to work from home due to the amount of space on offer.

 The name Bella Vista was clearly inspired by the breathtaking views you can enjoy in every direction.
 The master bedroom has particularly stunning views which change throughout the seasons.
 From the garden, you can see right across to the Welsh mountains.
-The garden itself has been landscaped for easy maintenance and it provides off-road parking for up to four vehicles.
+The garden itself has been landscaped for easy maintenance and it provides off-road parking for up to three vehicles.

 Having part glazed front door, radiator, dado rail, original Victorian tessellated tiled floor and carpeted stairs to first floor.